DigitalNTT-Soul/RPO/README.md

 [Third Youtube demonstration](https://youtu.be/nVaRtjcoEnE) This is a demo of some early networking features.
 Since one of the server's many responsibilities is going to be distribution of modules, systems, and expansions, I figured that would be the first thing I designed.
 The client-side networking features have not yet been implemented into the actual RPO app interface yet, but that (alongside some bug fixes and safety/sanity checks in the netcode) is the next step in the development process.

+[Fourth Youtube demonstration](https://youtu.be/eLVKzVeVAfM) This is a demo of a much more robust, functional, and bug-free version of the netcode from the previous project.
+Many companies take years to write even halfway decent netcode, so I fully expect mine to still be bad and for me to need to provide substantial further updates to it in the future.

 # Network Communication

 The networking portions of this project are in a purely client/server relationship, and using a TCP connection over port 4606.
 This port was not chosen for any technical reason.
 It's more like an encoded acronym.
 If you map the (capital-only) English alphabet to Hexadecimal, with 'A' mapping to 0x0, 'P' mapping to 0xF, and 'Q' mapping to 0x10, then 'RPO' would be 0x11FE, which is 4606 in decimal.